BITSS-OPA/opa-deworming/code/01_final_opa.md

 invisible( list2env(chunk_fert_yr(),.GlobalEnv) )

 ##### Execute values of the functions above when needed for the text:
-fert_yr_in <- fert_yr_f(
+fert_yr_in <- fert_yr_f(tot_chld_so, n_chldbirth_yr_so)
-                    tot_chld_var = tot_chld_so,
-                    n_chldbirth_yr_var = n_chldbirth_yr_so)
 ```

 </details>

-The average annual value of saved life per child of the PSDP population ($H$): the average annual per-capita years of life lost due to premature mortality ($YLL$) at age 0-64 based on the assumption that the survived child will live up to age 64 if the deworming treatment to their parents prevents their death of under 5 (close to the life expectancy at birth: 66.18 (@united2019world; Life Expectancy at Birth (e0) - Both Sexes, column 2015-2020, row Kenya.
+The average annual value of saved life per child of the KLPS population ($H$): the average annual per-capita years of life lost due to premature mortality ($YLL$) at age 0-64 based on the assumption that the survived child will live up to age 64 if the deworming treatment to their parents prevents their death of under 5 (close to the life expectancy at birth: 66.18 (@united2019world; Life Expectancy at Birth (e0) - Both Sexes, column 2015-2020, row Kenya.
 Accessed July 12, 2021).
 We calculated YLL of 0-64 years old of all causes and both sexes in Kenya in 2019 by summing up YLL for each age category cited from the Global Burden of Disease (GBD) 2019 study (@gbd; Location Kenya, Year 2019, Context Cause, Age <1 year, to 60 to 64, Metric Number, Measure YLLs, Sex Both, Cause Total All causes, Accessed July 12, 2021).
 Then, we  divided it by the population age 0-64 to get the target per-capita value of saved life, and multiplied it by the expected length of life (65) ($H$).

 <details>